gnembon/fabric-carpet/docs/scarpet/api/Inventories.md

 * `quick_craft`
 * `pickup_all`

+The `data` for this interaction is a map, with a `slot` and `button` value.
+`slot` is the slot index of the slot that was clicked.
+When holding an item in the cursor stack and clicking inside the screen, but not in a slot, this is -1.
+If clicked outside the screen (where it would drop held items), this value is -999.
+The `button` is the mouse button used to click the slot.

+For the `swap` action, the `button` is the number key 0-8 for a certain hotbar slot.

+For the `quick_craft` action, the `data` also contains the `quick_craft_stage`, which is either 0 (beginning of quick crafting), 1 (adding item to slot) or 2 (end of quick crafting).

 Other interactions:

-* `button` Pressing a button in certain screens that have then (enchantment table, lectern, loom and stonecutter)
+* `button` Pressing a button in certain screens that have button elements (enchantment table, lectern, loom and stonecutter) The `data` provides a `button`, which is the index of the button that was pressed.
-* `close` Triggers when the screen gets closed.

-`index` is the slot index of the slot interaction.
-If clicked outside the screen (where it would drop held items), this value is -999.
-In the case of a button interaction, this is the button index.
 Note that for lecterns, this index can be certain a value above 100, for jumping to a certain page.
 This can come from formatted text inside the book, with a `change_page` click event action.

-`button` corresponds to the mouse button used for the slot click event.

-For the `swap` action, this is the number key 0-8 for a certain hotbar slot.

-For the `quick_craft` action, the number consists of the quick crafting stage, which is either 0 (beginning of quick crafting), 1 (adding item to slot) or 2 (end of quick crafting) and stored in the first two bits of the number.
-You can get to it using `bitwise_and(button,3)`.
-The next two bits correspond to the button used for quick crafting, use `bitwise_and(bitwise_shift_right(button,2),3)` here.

-This only works for slot click interactions, for `button` and `close` type, this value is 0.
+* `close` Triggers when the screen gets closed.
+No `data` provided.

+* `select_recipe` When clicking on a recipe in the recipe book.
+`data` contains a `recipe`, which is the identifier of the clicked recipe, as well as `craft_all`, which is a boolean specifying whether shift was pressed when selecting the recipe.

 By returning a string `'cancel'` in the callback function, the screen interaction can be cancelled.